lsst-sqre/gafaelfawr/docs/dev/development.rst

 Code
 ----

+- Gafaelfawr follows the :sqr:`072` Python style guide.

-- The code style follows :pep:`8`, though in practice lean on Black and isort to format the code for you.
+- The code formatting follows :pep:`8`, though in practice lean on Black and isort to format the code for you.

 - Use :pep:`484` type annotations.
-  The ``tox -e typing`` test environment, which runs mypy_, ensures that the project's types are consistent.
+  The ``tox run -e typing`` test environment, which runs mypy_, ensures that the project's types are consistent.

 - Write tests for Pytest_.